 Focus groups – what outcomes matter to people with glomerular disease and their family members/caregivers?

 Focus groups have been conducted in Australia, United States, United Kingdom, and Hong Kong.
-We are currently analysing the results.
+The report has been completed.

 Delphi Survey – what outcomes matter to most to patients, families, and health professionals?